Janet Mbugua: Early life and education

 Janet was born on January 11, 1984, and raised in Mombasa, Kenya.
 She has a twin brother Timothy Mbugua.

-Janet went to Brookhouse High School and thereafter joined United States International University (USIU).
+Janet went to Brookhouse High School and thereafter joined the United States International University (USIU).

 After working for sometime, she joined the Limkokwing University of Creative Technology in Malaysia for her degree in Mass communication.

 She did her MBA in Global Business Management at the Swiss Management Academy in Nairobi, Kenya.

 Career

 In 2004, at the age of 19, Mbugua started off her career at 98.4 Capital FM.
-In 2009, she was hired as a news anchor, reporter and producer of Pan-African current affairs show, Africa 360, by e.tv in Johannesburg, South Africa.
+In 2009, she was hired as a news anchor, reporter, and producer of Pan-African current affairs show, Africa 360, by e.tv in Johannesburg, South Africa.
 She was until recently a news anchor at Citizen TV hosting Monday Special and The Big Question.

 In 2014, she starred in a sitcom, Rush.
 She was cast in the lead role as Pendo Adama, the owner and editor-in-chief of Rush Magazine.